fccoelho/DAPH_API/README.md

 It is based of Django-Ninja.

-to get started in development:
+to get started in development, first make sure you have [poetry](https://python-poetry.org/) installed on your computer.

 ```Bash
 $ poetry install